aemmons90/Surface-Bone-Microbe-Project/README.md

 # Surface-Bone-Microbe-Project
 This respository contains files to accompany: Alexandra L. Emmons, Amy Z. Mundorff, Sarah W. Keenan, Jonathan Davoren, Janna Andronowski, David O. Carter, Jennifer M. DeBruyn*.
-Patterns of microbial colonization of human bone from surface-decomposed remains.
+Characterizing the postmortem human bone microbiome from surface-decomposed remains.
 Submitted to PLOS One, May 2019.

 Microbial colonization of bone is an important mechanism of post-mortem skeletal degradation.
 However, the types and distributions of bone and tooth colonizing microbes are not well characterized.
 It is unknown if microbial communities vary in abundance or composition between